 Easter Monday was a sunny and warm day.
 I went with Diana and her sister to "The Waterman" the pub close to the top lock on the Hatton flight and bought lunch from the barbecue being cooked in the large pub garden.
 On high ground overlooking the flight, you can understand why it's a popular venue.

-The short pound above Lock 43, with plenty of traffic on the canal people about in the glorious sunshine.
+The short pound above Lock 43 in the glorious sunshine, with plenty of canal traffic and people about.